grafana/grafana/docs/sources/datasources/mysql.md

 +++
+title = "MySQL"
-title = "Using MySQL in Grafana" description = "Guide for using MySQL in Grafana" keywords = ["grafana", "mysql", "guide"] type = "docs"
+description = "Guide for using MySQL in Grafana" keywords = ["grafana", "mysql", "guide"] type = "docs"
 [menu.docs]
 name = "MySQL"
 parent = "datasources"
-weight = 7
+weight = 1000
 +++

 # Using MySQL in Grafana

-> Only available in Grafana v4.3+.
->
 > Starting from Grafana v5.1 you can name the time column *time* in addition to earlier supported *time_sec*.
 Usage of *time_sec*  will eventually be deprecated.

 Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.

 ## Adding the data source